New Mexico Wildflowers: Honeysuckle Family

 In New Mexico, this vining garden plant sometimes escapes into the wild.
 I found it growing thickly along the Rio Grande near downtown Albuquerque.
 The showy white flowers turn yellow as they age.
 The berries are black.

 Like Japanese honeysuckle, Tatarian honeysuckle is from the Old World.
-So far I've only found one escapee in the Albuquerque area, but elsewhere in North America it can be highly invasive.
-The bushy habit and red berries show that this isn't Japanese honeysuckle.
+So far I've only found one escapee in the Albuquerque area, but it's common along the upper Santa Fe River (at the east end of town).
+Elsewhere in North America it can be highly invasive.
+The bushy habit, pink flowers, and red berries show that this isn't Japanese honeysuckle.

 Now to hedge on the ID.
-As an escaped cultivar, this could either be Tatarian honeysuckle or a hybrid of that species and some other honeysuckle species.
+Escaped cultivars can be either Tatarian honeysuckle or a hybrid of that species and some other honeysuckle species.

 Snowberry (Symphoricarpos rotundifolius)